mythril-forge/homebrew-classes/barbarian/barbarian.md

 Each time you use this feature after the first, the DC increases by 5.
 When you finish a short or long rest, the DC resets to 10.

-## Brutal Critical
-At 13th level, you can roll two additional weapon damage dice when determining the extra damage for a critical hit with a melee attack.

-This increases to three additional dice at 17th level.

 ## Persistent Rage
 Beginning at 15th level, your rage is so fierce that it ends early only if you fall unconscious or if you choose to end it.

-## Brutal Critical
-At 17th level, you can roll three additional weapon damage dice when determining the extra damage for a critical hit with a melee attack.

 ## Indomitable Might
 Beginning at 18th level, if your total for a Strength check is less than your Strength score, you can use that score in place of the total.